EASEA/easea/examples/uf/uf6/README.txt

 To Compile this example:
-  $ easena easena -fastemo uf6.ez
+  $ easena -fastemo uf6.ez
-  $ make
+  $ cmake . && cmake --build . --config Release

 To test it:
   $ ./uf6